-It’s the theme for Carers Week 2020 and for many of us it's something we are passionate about, not just for us but for the whole invisible army of carers.
+The theme for Carers' Week 2020 is 'Making Caring Visible'.
+For many of us, it's something we are passionate about, not just for us but for the whole invisible army of carers.

-Carers Week can be a great opportunity for carers to make more noise and get noticed.
+Carers' Week is a great opportunity for both paid carers and unpaid carers to make more noise and get noticed.
 Doing this by ourselves could be a big drain on precious energy and may not have the impact that we are hoping for.
-With the right connections however it is possible to add our voices to others, to share our stories in a way that’s right for us and to help make caring visible.
+With the right connections however, it's possible to add our voices to others, to share our stories in a way that’s right for us and to help make caring visible.

 Carers Week is a national campaign to raise awareness of caring.
-There are different ways to get involved, you can add your voice or make a pledge.
-The website also lists all the different activities that are planned for Carers Week.
+There are different ways to get involved.
+We can add our voice or make a pledge.
+The website also lists all the different activities that are planned for Carers' Week.

 Carers Trust are a national charity and network of carers centres.
 There is an opportunity to sign up to their campaigns newsletter.